carteras/IT-CBR/assignments/AI Paper Exam/practice_robotics.md

 1. This is clearly the work of witchcraft
 2. This will likely have an exception due to the `if (c == 6 || c == 1)` being nonsense
 3. This code attempts to turn pins on in sequence from 2 to 6 and back and is likely successful.
-4. This code attempts to create a triangle that is 9 high and 5 across but is not likely to be successful due to the while condition being broken.
+4. This code attempts to turn pins on in sequence from 2 to 6 and back but is likely to be unsuccessful.

 ### Long answer: There are at least 5 errors in the following circuit and code.
 (4 marks)